wkirschbaum/elixir-ts-mode/README.md

 ## Install

+- Ensure you have tree-sitter 0.20.7 installed ( tree-sitter --version )
-- Ensure you are using the latest emacs `emacs-29` branch or later.
+- Ensure you are using the latest `emacs-29` or `master` branch.
-- Ensure you have tree-sitter 0.20.7 installed
-- Compile emacs with the --with-tree-sitter flag by running `./configure --with-tree-sitter`
 - Clone this repository
 - Run `make dist` ( Please review the script and download links before running this )